taogen-docs/resources-of-learning/domains/programming-language-resources.md

 - Introducing Go: Build Reliable, Scalable Programs by Caleb Doxsey
 - Go Programming Blueprints by Mat Ryer
 - Go in Action by William Kennedy, Brian Ketelsen
-- Go in Practice by Matt Butcher
+- Go in Practice (2nd, 2025) by Matt Butcher
+- Go Programming - From Beginner to Professional: Learn everything you need to build modern software using Go (2nd, 2024) by Samantha Coyle

 Style Guide